 Links to his publications are available via his website, Contemporary Art and New Media.

-Teaching Winter Quarter 2022 - FILM 20C, Introduction to Digital Media and FILM 197, Senior Digital Media Workshop
+Teaching Fall Quarter 2022 - FILM 197, Senior Digital Media Workshop